- Sensuous shape

 Front-seat riders have tight, but comfortable seats.
 Rear-seat passengers won’t be as happy.

-The Giulia has done well in crash tests, but active safety tech is optional on most versions.
+The Giulia has done well in crash tests completed thus far, but active safety tech is optional on most versions.

 The base Giulia costs about $40,000, which is competitive with its direct rivals.
 Leather upholstery and power front seats make for a good starting point.
 Numerous individual options and packages ensure that few Giulias leave Alfa’s Cassino, Italy, assembly plant dressed in the same designer duds.